donalthurley/articles/bitcoin.md

 where only highly expensive and specialized GPU and ASIC hardware can now compete for those rewards.
 Likewise, in the original Bitcoin paper there is no discussion of other issues that have grown over time like the scalabiltiy issues, and how the pooling of _miner_ nodes is leading to centralisation.
-These also were not foreseen.

 The original developers of Bitcoin came from a cryptographic background.
 The use of cryptography to make the blockchain a very secure datastore is an excellent and appropriate use of this technology.
-However to use it to encourage the unnecessary consuming of large processing power, I feel, is a misapplication of it.
+However to use it to encourage the unnecessary consuming of large processing power, I believe, is a misapplication of cryptography.
 Even if that power were to come from greeen sources we are still diverting it from more worthy causes like powering large data centers.

 In software engineering, mistakes are nearly always made in the first implementations.